 However, you can go to the bathroom on the trail anywhere you feel comfortable – behind a bush, in a field, or behind a building.
 If you are using toilet paper – it’s a good idea to have a plastic bag where you can store it and throw it away properly.
 If doing #2, then bury it.
 Be kind, be smart.

-Partially.
 Many of the private albergues offer wifi – as well as most lodging in bigger cities.
-The municple albergues rarely offered wifi.
+The municple albergues rarely offered wifi – however I expect that has changed since 2012!
 However most albergues did have a computer in which you could pay to get on the internet in some way shape or form.

 I also carried an unlocked iphone and bought a Spanish SIM card that had a data plan and that allowed me to check my email and upload phone photos to facebook and twitter.
 I had coverage for this about 75% of the time.

 16. Can I walk the Camino de Santiago solo?

 YES!
 I was quite surprised by how many solo walkers there were.
 Maybe it’s the pilgrimage that lends itself to solo reflection – I’m not sure.
 You will only be ‘alone’ if you want to be.
 You don’t have to socialize with anyone if you don’t want to.
 However if you want to do this alone and are nervous that you won’t have people to hang out with…don’t worry – there will be plenty of people you will meet and be able to walk with.
 I generally walked alone most of the day and socialized at night.